scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 I had salad, buffalo chicken dip with chips, breaksticks, a slice of pizza, and apple crisp at a friends game party.

+### Day 466

+Ate the rest of my pizza for lunch, then had bbq for dinner at a place I had never been to before.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/